Sweet Virginia (film): Plot

 Upon returning to the motel, Sam finds a tenant complaining about the noise in room 128.
-Sam knocks on the door and begins fighting with the tenant.
-However, his condition prevents him from throwing a punch and he is then overpowered and left lying in the rain.
-Sam recovers enough to go to Bernadette's home where he learns about the break-in.
-Elwood, who was injured in the struggle with Bernadette, tries sneaking out the next morning but is stopped by Sam who merely wants to say goodbye.
+Sam knocks on the door and assaults the guest and drags him out of the room.
+However, because of his injury, he's unable to fight and defend himself.
+Sam is easily overpowered and left lying in the rain.
+Sam drives to Bernadette's home when she didn't pick up his call and learns about the break-in.
+Elwood, injured in the struggle with Bernadette, tries sneaking out the next morning but is stopped by Sam who merely wants to say goodbye and help.
 However, Sam notices that Elwood is bleeding and realizes he is the one who robbed Bernadette.
-Elwood chases Sam into an occupied motel room, shooting the tenant in the process.
+Elwood chases Sam into an occupied motel room, shoots and kills a guest in the process.
 Elwood searches the room but finds that Sam has escaped through the bathroom window.
-Sam then runs to the motel office to grab his grandfather's gun and tells Elwood to stay until the police arrive.
+Sam then runs to the motel office to grab his grandfather's rifle and tells Elwood to stay until the police arrive.
 Elwood refuses, claiming that they are "square", a reference to him letting Bernadette live.
-Elwood attempts to get in his car to flee, but Sam shoots and kills him.
-The police go through Elwood's belongings and find Lila's name and phone number.
-She is arrested and the final shot is of Bernadette cutting Sam's hair while he thinks about his riding accident.
+Elwood attempts to get in his car to flee, but Sam shoots him in the back and kills him.
+The police find Lila's name and phone number written on a piece of paper in Elwood's room.
+She is arrested and the final images are of Bernadette trimming Sam's hair and Sam riding a bull in a competition.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 13 critics, indicating "generally favorable" reviews.